-The Intesa Sanpaolo Group, with 11.1 million customers and approximately 4,000 branches in Italy, is the country’s leading banking group.
+The Intesa Sanpaolo Group, with 11.1 million customers and over 3,900 branches in Italy, is the country’s leading banking group.
 It is also one of the top banking groups in Europe.

 The Group was formed in January 2007 following the merger of Sanpaolo IMI and Banca Intesa.
 Both these banks were already key players in the Italian market and had contributed to the consolidation process of the country’s banking industry.